rayc2045/create-petite-app/README.md

 # 🤘 Create Petite App

-`create-petite-app` is a front-end template includes libraries Bootstrap 5, Animate.css and Petite-Vue.
+`create-petite-app` is a frontend-template includes libraries Bootstrap 5, Animate.css and Petite-Vue.

 The use of CSS utility classes and reactivity model provides by Petite-Vue helps build projects really fast!